gdsports/NSGadget_Teensy/README.md

 # Arduino NS Gamepad for Teensy

-This project provides additional USB device types for Teensy LC and 3.x.

-USB Joystick provides a generic joystick.
-This is known to work with the Xbox Adaptive Controller (XAC).
-The XAC is confused by the extra USB descriptors in the other USB Joystick types.

-USB Serial + Joystick provides a generic joystick with CDC ACM USB serial.

 USB NS Gamepad provides a Nintendo Switch (NS) compatible gamepad.
 This is useful for building an arcade console or to adapt other USB devices for use with the NS.

-This project also adds USB HID flight sticks and gamepads to the USBHost_t36 library.
+This project adds USB HID flight sticks and gamepads to the USBHost_t36 library so they can be used with the NS.

 ```
 	{ 0x0F0D, 0x00c1, HORIPAD, true},   // Hori Horipad NS compatible gamepad